DhyayThakrar/sugar_calories/README.md

   height="600"
   frameborder="0"
 ></iframe>
   I performed univariate analysis on the average ratings column.
 From this box plot, we can see the distribution of the average ratings with the maximum value being 5.0 and the minimum being 0.
 We can see that most ratings are concentrated between 5 and 4.5 with very less values being below 3.5.
   </p>
   <h3>Then, I conducted Bivariate Analysis</h3>
   <p>
+      <iframe
+  src="bivariate.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+    From this graph, we can see that when sugar is an ingredient, there is more calories in the recipe.
+When sugar is not there as an ingredient, the average calories is 393.5 while when sugar is present as an ingredient, the average calories are 474.9
   </p>
 </body>